 In Panama City, you’ll find historical buildings and a fascinating local culture.
 In Boquete, enjoy adrenaline-pumping adventure activities in the great outdoors.
 In Bocas del Toro, appreciate unforgettable island landscapes and snorkel by the beach.

-With so many things to do in Panama and gorgeous landscapes to experience, we recommend spending at least 3-4 days in each region you visit.
+With so many things to do in Panama and gorgeous landscapes to experience, we recommend spending at least 3-4 days in each region you visit during your 2 weeks in Panama.
 The best time of year for travel in Panama is between January and April, the dry season.

 How long you stay in each place also depends on your interests and your favorite environment.
 Do you enjoy a lively urban city (Panama City), wild highlands (Boquete), or a relaxing beach (Bocas del Toro)?
 However you decide to customize your 2 weeks in Panama, you’re sure to enjoy a fantastic experience.